Max Richter: Studio Richter Mahr

+Musical style

+Richter's work has come in the forms of solo albums, ballets, concert hall performances, film and television series, video art installations and theatre works.
+His music has been described as "transcending genres" by the former controller of BBC Radio 3, Alan Davey, but also "genre defining".

+His work could be described as minimalist or postminimalist in style, "matching the definition" of composer Tom Johnson when describing the work of Philip Glass, La Monte Young and Steve Reich in 1972.
+Richter works with a "limited rhythmic and harmonic palette" but builds soundscapes through an "expressive treatment of timbre".

+Musicologists have described his work having intertextual qualities, "evoking other styles without making the source explicit".
+Compositions on Memoryhouse reference Late Romanticism such as Mahler and Messiaen, some Sacred Minimalism in Gorecki, the Baroque with Bach, and also Drum and bass and Electronica.

 Personal life

 Richter met visual artist Yulia Mahr at the Edinburgh Festival in 1988.
 They began living together, in Islington, London, in 1993 and have three children, born in 1998, 1999, and 2008.
 They married in 2003.
-The couple live in Oxfordshire with their children, two black Labradors called Haku (named after the dragon in Studio Ghibli's Spirited Away) and Evie, and a cat called Kiki (the character in Kiki's Delivery Service).
+The couple live in Oxfordshire with their children, two black Labradors called Haku (named after the dragon in Studio Ghibli's animated film Spirited Away) and Evie, and a cat called Kiki (named after the titular character in Kiki's Delivery Service).
 The couple have previously lived in Edinburgh and Berlin.